 Career Builder members get access to this template, a filled-in sample, and lots more!

 For more project management templates, become a member and view our entire template library here.

 What Do You Think?

 How frequently do you reflect on your experiences and projects?
 What was the most important lesson you learned in your career?
-Have you checked out the lessons learned template Excel file – find it useful?
-Share with us in the comments!
+Have you checked out our lessons learned template, and did you find it useful?
+Share with me in the comments!

 If you’re looking to exchange lessons learned with other project managers, get practical insights and real-time community advice by becoming a DPM member.
 Join the collective.
 Find your people.